ishan184/MachineLearning/Chapter 1/BasicsOfMachineLearning.md

 Traning the model mean choosing values of c1 and c2 based on your data.
 Once chosen we can simply make predication using GDP value for Life satisfaction.  (example in LinearRegression.ipynb)

+### Ensemble learning

+Ensemble learning is a technique that combines multiple machine learning models to improve the overall performance.
+The idea is to leverage the strengths of different models to create a more robust and accurate prediction system.
+Common methods include bagging, boosting, and stacking.

+### Federated learning

+Federated learning is a distributed machine learning approach where multiple devices or servers collaboratively train a model while keeping the data localized.
+This method enhances privacy and security by ensuring that sensitive data does not leave the device, while still allowing for the benefits of collective learning.

+### Meta-learning

+A learning-to-learn approach where models learn how to learn new tasks quickly with minimal data.

 ![Alt text](../images/MLCategories.png "ML Categories")

+## Main Challenges

+- Data Based

+### Insufficient Training data

+Mostly all of the machine learning algorithms behave the same way when trained on more and more data.
+As we train with more data algorithm becomes less significant and performance is similar.
+Thus, amount of data has much higher role on how model behave.
+But if data is less, algorithm plays a very important role.

+### Non-representive Training data

+Training data should be representive of what predictions are to be made and this is very difficult.

+### Poor Quality Data

+Lot of noise in the data.

+### Irrelevant Features

+Feature selection, Feature Extraction are the key steps to remove irrelevant features.

+- Algorith based

+### Overfitting Data

+The algorithm is too complex for the problem, starts finding the patterns that were not intended.
+Limit the algorithm to less dimentions.
+(Linear instead of multinomial) *Regularization of Model* :  A set of techniques used to prevent overfitting in models, improving their ability to generalize to new, unseen data.
+It achieves this by adding a penalty to the model's complexity, encouraging it to learn broader patterns rather than memorizing the training data.
+This penalty is often added to the loss function, making the model less sensitive to noise in the training data.
+Amount of Regularization can be controlled by **Hyperparameter**.

+### Underfitting Data

+Very easy algorithm, add more dimentions